Dre Campbell Farm

 Plants will begin developing bulbs in the summer when the temperature warms up.

-When the leaves turn brown and droop over, onions are ready for harvesting.
+Onions are ready for harvesting when the leaves turn brown and droop over.
 However, allow the onions to dry out in the garden for a few days before storing them.

 Keep them in a cool, dry place until you’re ready to use them when the outer skin is dry and papery.